junzhli/ethereum-dapp-voting-dpolls/README.md

 #### Components
 * VotingCore - Core functionality
-* VotingHostsRegistry - Maintain a list of registered hosts and memberships
+* VotingHostRegistry - Maintain a list of registered hosts and memberships
 * VotingRegistry - Maintain a list of active/inactive polls
 * Voting - A poll entity